-I wanted to go for Light and Sound show at the Cellular Jail in the evening.
+I wanted to go for a Light and Sound show at the Cellular Jail in the evening.
 But there was a long queue and could not manage the ticket.
 After the evening, there was one show for 1 hour but didn’t feel to go for it as it will be late and I was too exhausted.
-Actually, I wanted to go for it on the first day but schedule changed for the delay of the flights and that day this show was close to public due to some VIP guests.
+Actually, I wanted to go for it on the first day but schedule changed for the delay of the flights and that day this show was close to the public due to some VIP guests.

 Last day in the Andaman Islands…

 I checked out from Hotel GB Oceania after breakfast.
 I was happy to manage a window seat while coming back and enjoyed the extreme beauty of the Andaman Islands from the sky.

 The Andaman Islands from the Sky